thegricean/esslli2016_corpuspragmatics/code_sheets/tgrep2.md

 $ tgrep2 -aflz "/^VP/ < (/^PP/=pp1 < (IN < on)) | < (/^VP/ < =pp1)" | more
 ```

-A final useful feature are macros.
+Macros are useful.
 For patterns we use over and over again, it might get cumbersome to keep typing them out, so we can build shortcuts.
 You can generate a file of macros that you can then use directly in your patterns simply by passing the macros file to tgrep2 as the last argument before the pattern.
 For example, we may want to define NP and VP macros so we don't have to keep typing all the slashes.
 Generate a macros file and call it MACROS.ptn by opening it in vi:

 ```
 vi MACROS.ptn